gbrsoos/Wordle-Solver/README.md

 # Wordle-Solver

-This project is a solver for the New York Times' famous daily game, Wordle (https://www.nytimes.com/games/wordle/index.html).
+This project is a solver for the New York Times' famous daily game, [Wordle](https://www.nytimes.com/games/wordle/index.html).
-The idea is coming from the popular YouTube channel, 3Blue1Brown (https://www.youtube.com/watch?v=v68zYyaEmEA&t=228s).
+The idea is coming from the popular YouTube channel, [3Blue1Brown](https://www.youtube.com/watch?v=v68zYyaEmEA&t=228s).
 The purpose of this project was to recreate the output without looking into his code.

 Wordle solver is an entropy-based solution that suggests optimal words for input based on the game's feedback.